huggingface/transformers/docs/source/en/perf_train_gpu_many.md

 strategy to utilise this specific environment.
 If you add/remove/replace any parts it'll run and re-optimize the plan for that.
 And then you can train.
 A different setup will have its own custom optimization.

-🤗 Transformers status: not yet integrated.
-Transformers models are FX-trace-able via [transformers.utils.fx](https://github.com/huggingface/transformers/blob/master/src/transformers/utils/fx.py), which is a prerequisite for FlexFlow, so someone needs to figure out what needs to be done to make FlexFlow work with our models.
+🤗 Transformers status: Transformers models are FX-trace-able via [transformers.utils.fx](https://github.com/huggingface/transformers/blob/master/src/transformers/utils/fx.py), which is a prerequisite for FlexFlow, however, changes are required on the FlexFlow side to make it work with Transformers models.